Wandalen/wTesting/doc/version.eng/tutorial/Verbosity.md

 ### Testing with different verbosity levels

-The parameter `verbosity` is specified after the title of the test, directory or routine.
+The parameter `verbosity` is specified after the name of the test, directory or routine.
 Also, the option has a shortened entry form - `v`.

 When the value `0` is used, the utility does not display a single line.
 This can be useful when only the test result is important.
 This result can be used by another utility or script.
 For example, if the test fails, the console holds a non-zero error code.